dbos-inc/durable-swarm/README.md

 DBOS.launch()
 ```

-Under the hood, `@DBOS.workflow()` starts a reliable workflow composed of steps (functions decorated with `@DBOS.step()`).
+Then use `DurableSwarm` instead of `Swarm` in your applications&mdash;it's a drop-in replacement.

+Under the hood, this works because the decorators declare Swarm's main loop to be a durably executed workflow and each chat completion or tool call to be a step in that workflow.
 DBOS persists the input of a workflow and the outputs of its steps in a Postgres database.
-Therefore, if your workflow is ever interrupted, DBOS can correctly resume it from the last completed step!
+Therefore, if your workflow is ever interrupted, DBOS can automatically resume it from the last completed step!

-Now, you can use `DurableSwarm` as a drop-in replacement for `Swarm`.

 ## Usage